emacsmirror/chronometrist-goal/README.md

 ```

 ### Notification times
-The custom variable `chronometrist-goals-alert-functions` is a list of functions which are run by `chronometrist-goals-run-alert-timers`.
+The custom variable `chronometrist-goal-alert-functions` is a list of functions which are run by `chronometrist-goal-run-alert-timers`.
 Each of these functions starts a timer, which notifies you at a certain time.

 You can add or remove functions from this list to customize the times at which you are notified.
 The functions added to the list by default are tiny (7~9 lines) and (hopefully) easy for an interested user to base their own alert functions on.